 Eventually the call to try storytelling in film was so strong she had no choice but to pack herself and her son, Christopher, into a tiny Pontiac Sunfire and drive across Canada to Vancouver, where she studied film at Vancouver Film School.
 A number of projects resulted, including the web series A Time To Drum, period short film Dreamers, short comedy (just for practice) The New Neighbours, music video for Christopher’s haunting song Silence, Bloodhound (YouTube), and many client documentary-style films.

 Susan has written a number of screenplays and studied under many instructors, including Ken Chubb, Donald Martin, Sharon Buckingham, and Bill Boyle.
 She recently journeyed into writing novels.
 Susan’s books have been defined as a cross between the genres of women’s fiction and romance.
-Susan’s first series Drifters has a total of fifteen books.
-The spinoff Dallas series started with Castles In The Sand and a second book Like A Song is being released soon.
+Susan’s first series, Drifters, numbers fifteen books.
+The spinoff Dallas White series is just getting started – Castles In The Sand and Like A Song will soon be followed by a third novel.
 Susan was a Finalist in the 2011 Atlantic Writing Awards for her as yet unpublished first novel, A Certain Kind of Freedom.
 A critically acclaimed excerpt has been reworked as a short story and featured in an anthology produced by Israel website The Writers’ Drawer.
 Susan also recently completed her first Feature Documentary film, The Healing Place.
-Plans to produce Still The Water, a Feature Drama set entirely on P.E.I., are well underway.